-As discussed at 2.3.3 above, Bank Rate rose from 0.1% on 16 December 2021 and again to 0.5% on 3 February 2022.
-LAS forecast another rise during Q1 of 2022, whilst acknowledging that the forecast may have to be reviewed.
-LAS consider that it is prudent to assume investment earnings from market-related instruments up to around 3 months will approximately 1% for 2022/23 rising to around 1.2% by 2024/25.
-The Council's investment interest estimate for 2022/23 is currently based on an assumption of 3.75% on the property fund and an equated rate of 0.15% on remaining investments, since these are a mixture of short term deposits offering slightly better returns, and money market funds for liquidity.
+As discussed at 2.3.3 above, Bank Rate rose to 4.0% on 2 February 2023.
+Link forecast that it will rise to 4.5% by June 2023 and then fall to 2.5% by September 2025.
+LAS consider that it is prudent to assume investment earnings from market-related instruments up to around 3 months will be approximately 4.4% for 2023/24 before falling to 3.3%.
+The Council's investment interest estimate for 2023/24 is currently based on an assumption of 3.75% on the property fund and an equated rate of 3.00% on remaining investments, since these are a mixture of short term deposits offering slightly better returns, and money market funds for liquidity.
 These will be kept under review.